Anatomy Trains, 4th Edition

-- A revolutionary approach to the study of human anatomy provides a holistic map of myoanatomy to help improve the outcomes of physical therapies that are traditionally used to manage pain and other musculoskeletal disorders.
+- Revolutionary approach to the study of human anatomy provides a holistic map of myoanatomy to help improve the outcomes of physical therapies that are traditionally used to manage pain and other musculoskeletal disorders.

 - Relevant theory descriptions are applied to all common types of movement, posture analysis, and physical treatment modalities.

-- Intuitive content organization has been designed to help you reference a concept quickly or gain a more detailed understanding of any given area according to your need.
+- Intuitive content organization allows students to reference the concept quickly or gain a more detailed understanding of any given area according to need.

 - Section on myofascial force transmission in gait dynamics is written by guest author James Earls.

 - Robust appendices discuss the relevance of the Anatomy Trains concept to the work of Dr Louis Schultz (Meridians of Latitude), Ida Rolf (Structural Integration), and correspondences with acupuncture meridians.

-- New photos and images of fascial tissues, adhesions, and layers gives you a better understanding of text content.
+- New photos and images of fascial tissues, adhesions, and layers provide a better understanding of text content.

 - Revised and expanded content reflects the most up-to-date research and latest evidence for the scientific basis of common clinical findings.

-- New enhanced eBook format offers a new, larger library of videos, including animations and webinars with the author.
+- New, larger library of videos includes animations and webinars with the author.

-- New section on Anatomy Trains in motion by guest author Karin Gurtner uses Pilates-evolved movement to explore strength and plasticity along myofascial meridians.
+- New Anatomy Trains in Motion section by guest author Karin Gurtner uses Pilates-evolved movement to explore strength and plasticity along myofascial meridians.

-- New addition The Anatomy Trains in quadrupeds (horses and dogs), mapped for equine and pet therapies by Rikke Schultz, DVM, Tove Due, DVM and Vibeke Elbrønd, DVM, PhD.
+- New addition: Anatomy Trains in Quadrupeds (horses and dogs) is mapped for equine and pet therapies by Rikke Schultz, DVM, Tove Due, DVM, and Vibeke Elbrønd, DVM, PhD.

 - New appendix: Updated fascial compendium on elements, properties, neurology, and origins of the fascial system.